pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Move cursor`:

 1. pointer line 42
-2. cursor letter K
+2. pointer symbol K
-3. pointer first letter g
+3. cursor last symbol g
-4. cursor end line
+4. pointer end line
-5. cursor next symbol
+5. pointer next symbol
-6. cursor next 42 symbol
+6. pointer next 1 symbol

 **Português**